Local Features and Image Matching¶

 config (

-], optional) – Dict with initiliazation parameters.
+dict[str,Any], optional) – Dict with initialization parameters.
 Do not pass it, unless you know what you are doing`.
-Default:default_cfg
+Default:default_cfgpretrained (

-], optional) – Download and set pretrained weights to the model.
+Optional[str], optional) – Download and set pretrained weights to the model.
 Options: ‘outdoor’, ‘indoor’. ‘outdoor’ is trained on the MegaDepth dataset and ‘indoor’ on the ScanNet.
-Default:'outdoor'
+Default:"outdoor"

 Dictionary with image correspondences and confidence scores.